alejo4373/backend-development-bootcamp/session_2.md

 ### Objective

 Use Node.js to retrieve data from and insert data into the Database.
-Query a PostgresSQL using Node.js.
+Query a PostgresSQL Database using Node.js.

 ## Introduction